 A crown is a tooth-shaped cover that can be applied to a damaged tooth in order to restore its shape and structure.
 If you have a cavity that is too large to be treated with a filling alone, or if your tooth has been cracked or weakened, a crown can “cap” your tooth to repair and protect it from further damage.

 During your appointment, Dr. Babb will clean the affected tooth and remove any harmful decay and bacteria.
 He’ll use a digital scanner to get detailed images of your tooth in order to create a custom crown that fits, feels and looks perfectly natural.
-After your treatment, your new tooth will look beautiful and its full function will be restored.
+After your treatment at our Pineville dental office, your new tooth will look beautiful and its full function will be restored.

 The most common reason that a patient may need to have a tooth extraction is the problematic eruption of wisdom teeth.
 Wisdom teeth typically grow in between the ages of 17 and 25.
 These third molars often cause many issues that can affect your dental health.
 Painful wisdom teeth may require extraction, and removal can also be necessary if your third molars are overcrowding the rest of your teeth.
 If a wisdom tooth is impacted (trapped below the gum line), this can lead to an abscess or infection, and should also be removed.